 Under FERPA, the access rights that parents and legal guardians had in the elementary and secondary school settings are transferred to the student once a student has turned 18 or is attending any post-secondary educational institution (regardless of the student's age and regardless of who is paying for the student's education).

 No. Information about grades and academic standing is sent directly to students.
-A student may complete a FERPA release form (pdf) so that a University representative may speak with a parent about their academic status.
+A student may complete a FERPA Form (pdf) so that a University representative may speak with a parent about their academic status.

 No. Faculty members should not publicly display student grades or student work (e.g. papers, tests, laboratory reports), particularly in association with student names, identification numbers or other personal identifiers.